tkl

 the chassis is designed in four parts, as my Anet A8+ 3D printer takes ~ 6 hours for each part.
 I decided on a two-tone white and black finish, and utilized the glass bed of my printer to create a mirror finish on the top surface.

-The bottom casing is at a 3.5 degree angle, for more comfortable use.
-The top place sits on runners inside the bottom casing.
-The parts can be "welded" together using a soldering iron.
+the bottom casing is at a 3.5 degree angle, for more comfortable use. the top place sits on runners inside the bottom casing. the parts can be "welded" together using a soldering iron.

 download .stl